Orion Nebula: Physical characteristics

 The Orion Nebula is visible with the naked eye even from areas affected by light pollution.
 It is seen as the middle "star" in the "sword" of Orion, which are the three stars located south of Orion's Belt.
 The "star" appears fuzzy to sharp-eyed observers, and the nebulosity is obvious through binoculars or a small telescope.
 The peak surface brightness of the central region of M42 is about 17 Mag/arcsec^{2} and the outer bluish glow has a peak surface brightness of 21.3 Mag/arcsec^{2}.

 The Orion Nebula contains a very young open cluster, known as the Trapezium Cluster due to the asterism of its primary four stars within a diameter of 1.5 light years.
 Two of these can be resolved into their component binary systems on nights with good seeing, giving a total of six stars.
 The stars of the Trapezium Cluster, along with many other stars, are still in their early years.
 The Trapezium Cluster is a component of the much larger Orion Nebula cluster, an association of about 2,800 stars within a diameter of 20 light years.
 The Orion Nebula is in turn surrounded by the much larger Orion molecular cloud complex, which is hundreds of light years across, spanning the whole Orion Constellation.
 Two million years ago the Orion Nebula cluster may have been the home of the runaway stars AE Aurigae, 53 Arietis, and Mu Columbae, which are currently moving away from the nebula at speeds greater than 100. km/s.

+It has been speculated that the nebula may contain an intermediate-mass black hole with 200 solar masses.